AndriesK/update-services/README.md

 this script will keep a log of repos updated based in the dir you are running the script from.

+By default, if a repo has been updated in the last 10 minutes, it is skipped.
+You can change the threshold in the script via the THRESHOLD var

 ## Uses

 -f --force